Klonopin Addiction: Symptoms, Causes, Effects and Treatment

 Completion of DetoxVaries (weeks to months)The detox process is considered complete when you have successfully tapered off Klonopin without experiencing severe withdrawal symptoms.
 This may take several weeks or even a few months, depending on your needs.

-Symptoms of withdrawal from Klonopin addiction
+What Are the Symptoms of Withdrawal from Klonopin Addiction?

 • Anxiety: You may begin to experience intense feelings of anxiety, restlessness, and nervousness, which are common during withdrawal.